 In a large clean bowl, combine the flour, the remaining black pepper, and the cayenne.
 Shake the chicken legs in the seasoned flour and place on the rack while waiting for the oil to heat to the right temperature.

 Once the oil has reached 350 F, place the chicken pieces in the oil, working in batches.
-Leave each piece for about 10 minutes on each side, or until golden brown and cooked through.
+Fry the chicken for about 10 minutes on each side, or until golden brown and cooked through.
 To check for doneness, use an instant-read food thermometer inserted in the thickest part of the largest drumstick, away from bone or fat.
 The minimum safe temperature for poultry is 165 F.

 Place the drained chicken on a baking sheet, cover loosely with foil, and move to the warming drawer or oven to keep warm while frying subsequent batches.
 Serve warm or at room-temperature.

 - In deep-frying, the food is completely immersed in the oil.
-This recipe uses the pan-frying (or shallow-frying) method in which the food is placed in enough oil to cover the bottom and sides, making it necessary to turn the pieces over to fry both sides.
+This recipe uses the pan-frying (or shallow-frying) method in which the food is placed in enough oil to cover the bottom and sides.
+This makes it necessary to turn the pieces over to fry both sides.
 Three cups of oil will give you a depth of 1/2 inch in a deep 10-inch skillet and is sufficient to pan-fry.